GenoML/old_genoml_site/docs/workflow.md

 The pip install is generally the way to go, although you could also download the source or container for cloud applications (a web server is currently under development as well).

+While GenoMLs, it always provides a narrative that describes the calculations and outputs of each step of the workflows, so we'll let the software do most of the talking for us.
+Below are some quick overviews and helpful hints for various workflows in the GenoML ecosystem (an ecosystem that is growing rapidly with the hellp of the genomcis and ML communities).

 ## SUPERVISED LEARNING
 ### Step 1: Merge and munge your data
 ##### In this phase you build your dataset for machine learning to begin.